-Their target was the wireless station at Bita Paka, about seven kilometres inland.
+Their target was the wireless station at Bita Paka, about seven kilometers inland.

 It was not long before the Australians were ambushed by a German patrol.

-In the ensuing skirmish, Able Seaman William (Billy) Williams (Pictued above) was shot in the stomach and collapsed on a jungle road.
+In the ensuing skirmish, Able Seaman William (Billy) Williams (Pictured above) was shot in the stomach and collapsed on a jungle road.
 What unfolded next was a remarkable act of gallantry.

 Without thinking, Pockley took off his Red Cross armband and gave it to the reservist carrying Williams as cover from German fire.